Ange Palmer

 I am a herbalist, yogini – student and teacher, poet and grandmother.
 I started my yoga exploration 35 years ago when pregnant, and for several years learnt in the foundational Iyengar yoga style.
 Whilst working as a naturopathic advisor at Chiva Som, a high-end health resort in Thailand, I discovered the Ashtanga way, a dynamic, sequenced method which really lit the fire in my belly.

-From 2009 I was involved in the production of a feature length film about climate justice and for several years I was intensely involved in the climate change scene, attending conferences all over the world and seeing impacts of the change in developing countries.
+From 2009 I was involved in the production of a feature length film about climate justice and for several years I was intensely involved in climate change work, attending conferences all over the world and seeing impacts of the changes in developing countries.
 The stresses were tremendous.
 It was deeply confronting on both a physical and soul level, and it was only my yoga practice that got me through that time.